 A big key to success in college is building good habits and strategies over time.
 These will help you in almost every class you take throughout your time in college, and even in life after school, so it’s important to start working on them ASAP!
 Here are some of the habits and strategies that the academic success center can help you build through workshops, tutoring, and trainings:

-- Writing skills like organization, proofreading, and editing
+- Writing skills like structuring, proofreading, and editing.

-Be sure to note which strategies would be best for you to work on, then try to practice and build on them over time!
+Be sure to note which strategies would be best for you to work on, then try to build them over time!

-Tips for getting the most out of your time at the academic success center
+Tips for making the most of your time at the academic success center

 Tutoring is a great way to supplement your learning experience, but it is not a substitute for class.
 It is vital that you attend class, read the required text, and bring your notes and/or questions to your tutoring session.